lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 The message flow of EDHOC-PSK aligns with the methods defined in {{RFC9528}}, replacing authentication based on public keys with symmetric keys.
 For identity protection, credential related message fields appear first in message_3.

 ID_CRED_PSK is encrypted using a key derived from a shared secret obtained through the first two messages.
-In case a Diffie-Hellman key exchange is used, G_X and G_Y are the ephemeral public keys and the shared secret G_XY is the DH shared secret, just as in {{RFC9528}}.
+In case a Diffie-Hellman key exchange is used, G_X and G_Y are the ephemeral public keys, and the shared secret G_XY is the DH shared secret, just as in {{RFC9528}}.
 If the Diffie-Hellman procedure is replaced by a KEM procedure, then G_X and G_Y are encapsulation key and ciphertext, respectively, and the shared secret G_XY is given by the KEM, see {{I-D.spm-lake-pqsuites}}.

  The Responder authenticates the Initiator first. {{fig-variant2}} shows the message flow of the EDHOC-PSK authentication method.